dnedry2/libbbf/readme.md

 [6] - Because the index is at the end (Footer), web-based streaming requires a "Range Request" to the end of the file before reading pages.<br/>
 [7] - PDF supports "Linearization" (Fast Web View), allowing the header and first pages to be read before the rest of the file is downloaded.<br/>
 </font>

-### 4KB Alignment & DirectStorage
-Every asset in a BBF file starts on a 4KB boundary.
-This alignment is critical for modern NVMe-based systems.
-It allows developers to utilize `mmap` or **DirectStorage** to transfer image data directly from disk to GPU memory, bypassing the CPU-bottlenecked "copy and decompress" cycles found in Zip-based formats.

 ---